 When dealing with a stray cat, you’re going to make sure that it truly is a stray and not just a cat that is wandering around but spoken for.
 Look for tell-tale signs like collars and tags.
-Strays tend to have more scars and bruises and are almost never neutered.
+Strays tend to have more scars and bruises.
+Another indicator is that they are almost never spayed/neutered.

 It’s not always foolproof, however, as cats are increasingly being microchipped under the skin and might not have any identifiable information that you can see.
 Either way, even an owned cat can get lost from time to time, and may still require your assistance.